rushikeshaware/Configure-Kubernetes-playground/Install.md

 systemctl enable kubelet
 systemctl start kubelet
 ```
+**Step: 9**
-## On kmaster
+## On master
 ##### Initialize Kubernetes Cluster
 ```
-kubeadm init --apiserver-advertise-address=172.42.42.100 --pod-network-cidr=192.168.0.0/16
+kubeadm init --apiserver-advertise-address=192.168.146.133 --pod-network-cidr=172.20.0.0/16
 ```
 ##### Copy kube config
 To be able to use kubectl command to connect and interact with the cluster, the user needs kube config file.

-In my case, the user account is venkatn
+In my case, the user account is hrushi
 ```
-mkdir /home/venkatn/.kube
+mkdir /home/hrushi/.kube
-cp /etc/kubernetes/admin.conf /home/venkatn/.kube/config
+cp /etc/kubernetes/admin.conf /home/hrushi/.kube/config
-chown -R venkatn:venkatn /home/venkatn/.kube
+chown -R hrushi:hrushi /home/hrushi/.kube
 ```
+**Step: 10**
 ##### Deploy Calico network
-This has to be done as the user in the above step (in my case it is __venkatn__)
+This has to be done as the user in the above step.
 ```
 kubectl create -f https://docs.projectcalico.org/v3.11/manifests/calico.yaml
 ```
+**Step: 11**
 ##### Cluster join command
 ```
 kubeadm token create --print-join-command
 ```
-## On Kworker
+## On node
 ##### Join the cluster
 Use the output from __kubeadm token create__ command in previous step from the master server and run here.

+**Step: 12**
 ## Verifying the cluster
 ##### Get Nodes status
 ```